Embiid leads Sixers past Lebron-led Lakers, 143-120

 UP NEXT

-Lakers: Complete their six-game road trip at the Atlanta Hawks on Tuesday night.
+Lakers: Complete their six-game trip at the Atlanta Hawks on Tuesday night.

 76ers: Host the Boston Celtics on Tuesday night.